 Music in the Modern Age

-Illegal Harmonies charts the course of music over the twentieth and twenty-first centuries, linking it to developments in literature, theatre, cinema and the visual arts, and to popular music from Irving Berlin to The Beatles to rap.
-The result is a stimulating, provocative and always informative cultural history.
+In Illegal Harmonies, Andrew Ford charts the course of music in the concert hall and opera house over the last hundred years, linking it to developments in literature, theatre, cinema and the visual arts, and to popular music from Irving Berlin to the Beatles to rap.
+The result is a stimulating, provocative and informative cultural history.
+This revised third edition includes a new preface and extended epilogue, bringing the story into the twenty-first century.

 Buy the eBook: